Canadian-Sheep-Federation/CSFIntershipAssessment/README.md

-# CSFIntershipAssessment - COVID-19 Canada Survey/Data Collection Web Application
+# CSFIntershipAssessment - Software Developer Assessment - COVID-19 Canada Survey/Data Collection Web Application

 Table of Contents
 1. [About this Project](#about)